 At the end of the Fiscal Year, ACDP 90-day intermediate treatment programs were available in 12 prison facilities across the state.
-Intermediate programs begin with a mandatory orientation period with assessments to confirm the inmate's need for treatment.
+Intermediate programs begin with a mandatory orientation period, where ACDP staff members conduct assessments to confirm the inmate's need for treatment.

-Depending upon the results of the assessments and an inmate's level of motivation, the inmate will continue through the treatment process.
-Treatment includes lectures, group counseling, and individual counseling designed to break through denial about the substance use problems and introduce the inmate to recovery-based thinking and actions.
+After the orientation period, and depending upon the results of the assessment and the inmate's level of motivation, the inmate may opt to leave the program.
+Otherwise, the inmate will continue through the treatment process.
+Treatment includes lectures, group counseling, individual counseling, and is designed to break through denial about the substance use problems and introduce the inmate to recovery-based thinking and actions.